JitheshVijay/cocotbext-ospi/README.md

 A clock signal clk is generated with a period of 10 time units.
 The ospi_sclk signal (OSPI serial clock) is generated with a period of 20 time units.

+### Conclusion
+This documentation provides a comprehensive guide to implementing and simulating a OSPI flash memory interface using Verilog and Cocotb.
+The OSPI interface supports essential memory operations such as read, write, and erase, and the provided testbench ensures these functionalities are correctly verified.
+Adjust and expand the simulation code as necessary to meet your specific requirements.